denizTutuncu/SolanaPackage/README.md

 ```
 Given the customer has connectivity
+  And a valid public Solana address
   When the customer requests to see their balance
   Then the app should display the latest balance from remote
   And replace the cache with the balance
 ```

 ### Narrative #2